UFGraphFR: Graph Federation Recommendation System based on User Text description features: Introduction

 However, a fundamental limitation of existing federated recommendation approaches stems from the isolation of raw user-item interaction records on local devices, which prevents the server from accessing the global user-item interaction matrix\cite{he_lightgcn_2020, wang_learning_2021}.
 Consequently, unlike traditional graph neural network recommendation models that leverage global graph structures (such as user-item bipartite graphs or user social graphs) to capture complex user correlations and collaborative signals, federated systems primarily rely on limited local data from individual users.
 This constraint inherently caps the upper bound of recommendation accuracy, as models cannot effectively exploit the rich relational patterns available in centralized settings.

-In this paper, we propose a novel framework for personalized federated recommendation, termed \textbf{UFGraphFR} (\textbf{U}ser text-description \textbf{F}eature \textbf{Graph} \textbf{F}ederated \textbf{R}ec), which addresses a key challenge: how to find a 'proxy' signal that enables the server to measure user similarity and approximately build a 'user relationship graph' without exposing raw private data.
+In this paper, we propose a novel framework for personalized federated recommendation, termed \textbf{UFGraphFR} (\textbf{U}ser text-description \textbf{F}eature \textbf{Graph} \textbf{F}ederated \textbf{R}ec), which addresses a key challenge: how to find a proxy signal that enables the server to measure user similarity and approximately build a 'user relationship graph' without exposing raw private data.
 To solve this problem, UFGraphFR securely transforms local private structured attributes into textual descriptions and maps them into a unified semantic space using pre-trained language models, thereby enabling safe user relationship construction.
-The main contributions of this work are summarized as follows: \begin{itemize} \item We innovatively leverage user text descriptions as a secure bridge for constructing user relation graphs, breaking away from ID-centric paradigms and enabling semantic-aware similarity modeling under privacy constraints. \item We design a learning architecture: on the client side, private structured data is first converted into text descriptions and encoded into semantic vectors using pretrained models; on the server side, user relation graphs are reconstructed securely using aggregated model weights without accessing raw data, followed by information propagation via lightweight graph neural networks. \item We propose the complete UFGraphFR framework, which further incorporates Transformer architectures on the client side to capture personalized user behavior sequences. \item Through comprehensive experiments on four benchmark datasets, we validate the superiority of UFGraphFR in recommendation accuracy, personalization capability, and robustness, supported by in-depth ablation studies. \end{itemize} The rest of this paper is organized as follows: Section II reviews the related work on federated recommender systems and graph-based learning recommender systems.
+The main contributions of this work are summarized as follows:

+\begin{itemize} \item We innovatively leverage user text descriptions as a secure bridge for constructing user relation graphs, breaking away from ID-centric paradigms and enabling semantic-aware similarity modeling under privacy constraints. \item We design a learning framework UFGraphFR: on the client side, private structured data is first converted into text descriptions and encoded into semantic vectors using pretrained models; on the server side, user relation graphs are reconstructed securely using aggregated model weights without accessing raw data, followed by information propagation via lightweight graph neural networks. \item Through comprehensive experiments on four benchmark datasets, we validate the superiority of UFGraphFR in recommendation accuracy, personalization capability, and robustness, supported by in-depth ablation studies. \end{itemize}

+The rest of this paper is organized as follows: Section II reviews the related work on federated recommender systems and graph-based learning recommender systems.
 Section III introduces the UFGraphFR method proposed in this paper, including its overall framework and key technical details.
 Section IV will focus on the experimental part, including performance experiments and ablation experiments.